ambr-0-se/Builder-s-Pub/web/SPECIFICATION.md

 - README with run instructions

 Deliverables
-- Complete Next.js App Router project, runnable with `pnpm dev` or `npm run dev`
+- Complete Next.js App Router project, runnable with `pnpm dev`
 - All routes and components above implemented with mock data layer
 - Strong TypeScript types; no any
 - Linting and formatting configured